ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 </TabItem>
 <TabItem value="Citadel">

-> Connect to your Citadel node
+> Connect to your Citadel node to Zeus

 Citadel is using LND implementation.
 ### A - Connect Citadel with LND interface, using Tor network: